University of Denver - MA in International & Intercultural Communication

 Why you should consider this program

 IIC graduates pursue globally-oriented careers in a variety of fields, including: Global health communication; Public diplomacy & Public affairs; International PR and marketing; Nonprofit management; Cross-cultural and diversity training; International education; Human rights and Conflict resolution; International administration, and more.
 You’ll have the option to complete a Master’s thesis or a professional internship as your culminating experience.
-Returning Peace Corps Volunteers receive an 8-credit discount and qualify for additional dedicated RPCV scholarships.
+Returning Peace Corps Volunteers receive a 4-credit discount and qualify for additional dedicated RPCV scholarships.

 Benefits for Coverdell Fellows